 In an attempt to scare away the next massive wave of pipeline resistance, Energy Transfer Partners (ETP), the corporation behind the Dakota Access Pipeline (DAPL) sued Water Protectors from Oceti Sakowin Camp (Standing Rock): Krystal Two Bulls, Cody Larson (Native American activists), and other POC organizers, as well as numerous seemingly random and organizations such as Greenpeace, BankTrack, and Earth First! for $900 million.
 Outrageously, ETP desperately claimed that the indigenous-led anti-pipeline resistance defamed them and should be considered racketeering under the Racketeer Influenced and Corrupt Organizations (RICO) Act.
 The CLDC is proud to have defended Water Protectors and contributed to the effort to foil ETP’s corporate greed and its attack on free speech.
 In February 2019 the federal lawsuit was thrown out of court and our movement claimed yet another SLAPP victory.

 The CLDC is a proud member of the Protect the Protest coalition, which came together to defend activists and their organizations’ right to speak out against corporate corruption, human rights violations and environmental destruction.
-We hope that you will join us on the webinar (bit.ly/slappsuit) to learn more about SLAPP suits and the best practices you can utilize to better defend yourself and against them!
+We hope that you will watch our webinar to learn more about SLAPP suits and the best practices you can utilize to better defend yourself and against them!

 A note on our work: If you want to stand with us to defend frontline activists, the CLDC encourages you to join us as a monthly supporter or to make a one-time gift HERE.
 Thank you.